 Art In the Time of COVID: Reinventing Myself

-I haven’t picked up a brush in four months.
-Our son and his wife have their hands full with two jobs, a second grader, online school and a newborn so we decided that we would much rather be with our family and help where we can.
-We packed up and moved to the Washington DC area.
-We’ll now split our time between Boulder and DC.
-I decided not to set up a studio East here in DC.
+Our son and his wife had their hands full with two jobs, a second grader, online school and a newborn.
+We decided that we would much rather be with our family and help where we could.
+We packed up and moved to Washington DC.
+We now split our time between Boulder and DC.
+I decided not to set up a studio in DC.

-It’s time to reinvent myself.
-I’m going digital on my iPad.
+It was time to reinvent myself.
+I went digital on my iPad.

 I can’t experiment with paint drips but I can still experiment with layers of color.
 I miss throwing paint and making large sweeping strokes with my large brushes but I also recognize that much of my painting is done with small brushes as I place tiny micro dots, lines and other marks across the surface of each canvas.